RavensbourneWebMedia/Web-Design-principles/sessions/08/README.md

 *   giving instructions
 *   **communication**

-If I want to talk to my **grandma**, I need to use Italian.
+If Tor wants to talk to his **father**, he needs to use Norwegian.
 To communicate with you, I use English.

 To **talk to a computer**, we use...